top of page

 Sharing

-The onCUE Collective is a group of SFATM practitioners committed to sharing kinetic stories that foreground voices of the historically oppressed within the United States.
+The onCUE Collective is a group of SFTM practitioners committed to sharing kinetic stories that foreground voices of the historically oppressed within the United States.

 The artistic chronicles can manifest in a myriad of ways: video, stage performance, web comics, etc. However, the mission stays the same--inspire audiences towards supporting the demographics represented, and combatting the systems of oppression these demographics face.